rholway/Deep_Learning_with_Python/DLP_README.md

 # Deep Learning with Python
-In this book by Francois Chollet, he goes into detail about deep learning.
+In this book by Francois Chollet, he goes into detail about the applications of deep learning.
 Below are some examples from his book I worked through with Python.

 ## MNIST with Basic Neural Network (Chapter 2)
 The Modified National Institute of Standards and Technology (MNIST) database is a database of handwritten digits largely used for training image processing systems - Wikipedia